 Choose the most efficient

 While heat pumps are the most efficient way of using electricity to heat your home, some are more efficient than others.

-The ENERGY STAR® mark is only awarded to the most efficient heat pumps on the market (for both heating and cooling modes).
+The ENERGY STAR® mark is awarded to qualified heat pumps for both heating and cooling modes.
 Choosing an ENERGY STAR heat pump could save you $150 a year on running costs, compared to a non-qualified model.